Emergency Dentistry in South Calgary, AB

 What Is a Root Canal Infection?

 A root infection means you have an infection deep in your tooth—the pulp and root area—that requires treatment.
 A root infection is commonly painful, but in some cases, it may only cause swelling and a blister on the gum if the nerve is damaged and not able to conduct pain.

 If you do experience symptoms, you may notice:

 - A blister on the gum

 The first step is diagnosis.
-Then your dentist numbs the treatment area and gently extracts the pain-causing root and surrounding pulp.
+Then your dentist numbs the treatment area and extracts the pain-causing root and surrounding pulp.
 We close this tooth with a temporary filling.
 In a few weeks, you come back for a permanent filling or a dental crown—the latter if the infection weakened your tooth.

 A dental crown is a cap that goes over your vulnerable and treated tooth.
 It is coloured to match your surrounding teeth.
 This crown helps protect your tooth from breakage and restores your bite function following treatment.

-You may notice mild soreness for a few days following your root canal therapy, but medication should take of this.
+You may notice mild soreness for a few days following your root canal therapy, but medication should take care of this.

 What if I Need an Extraction?

 Extraction is typically the last resort unless a patient chooses this option.
 Our dental office provides removal when a tooth fractures below the gum line or is too decayed for treatment.